Prose Review: Is Luxury Hair Care Actually Better?

 Is Prose's Supplement Effective?

-The image below is a before-and-after image from the Prose website showing results from one user of Root Source after three months:
+The before-and-after image below from Prose's site shows results from one user of Root Source after three months:

 Prose Root Source before-and-after hair image

-Overall we consider Root Source likely to be effective for improving hair growth and improving hair quality, given that its main active ingredient was shown to have those effects in a legitimate clinical trial.
+Overall, we consider Root Source likely to be effective for supporting hair growth and improving hair quality, given that its main active ingredient was shown to have those effects in a clinical trial.

 Our Clean Hair Care Picks